asylve/Craiglist-Cars-Study/README.md

 # 3. Exploratory Data Analysis (EDA)

-I will include the major graphics and findings from the EDA here.
-Please see the 'EDA' notebook for all the details.
+Major graphics and findings from the EDA are below.
+See the 'EDA' notebook for additional details.

 ## 3.1 Price Histogram and Density Functions